Cuisine of the Southwestern United States: History

 When New Mexico was still part of New Spain and the Republic of Mexico, regional ingredients were more limited, with few imports supplementing locally grown food.
 This gave New Mexican cuisine its unique palate.

 All cooking was done at home by women who toasted whole spices and ground corn by hand using metates.
 Hunters made "jerky", in the style of New Mexican carne seca, with game meats, fish and wild birds.
 Fruits and vegetables were sun-dried in preparation for the winter.

 Food was slow-cooked in iron or copper pots over open fires, and the only imported items were non-perishables from New Spain—coffee, sugar and spices.

 The expansion of the railway system allowed the importation of milled flour and corn meal, sugar, lemons, oranges and other ingredients from "the States".

 Traditional ways of cooking were eventually replaced by iron stoves.
 The basic chile, beans and corn dishes from Mexican cuisine evolved over time and in modern form often substitute extremely hot peppers and condiments for the subtle, balanced spicing of authentic Mexican cuisine.
 Native Americans and Hispanos developed the earliest forms of New Mexico chile to supplement this taste.

 By the early 20th-century tostadas, "chile joints" and home-cooked "chile suppers" and tamale vendors had become part of the cultural landscape.

 Characteristics

 The staple ingredients of Southwestern cuisine are corn, squash and beans.
 Called the "three sisters", they have been staples of North-American agriculture since ancient times.
 Beans are served whole or refried, and both styles can be used as filling for tostadas, tacos, burritos and similar dishes.
 Many bean varieties are consumed but the pinto bean is the most iconic bean of southwestern cuisine.

-Southwestern food is distinguished by the use of chile peppers as the primary seasoning, first brought to Santa Fe with the arrival of the Spanish from Mexico.
+Southwestern food is distinguished by the use of chili peppers as the primary seasoning, first brought to Santa Fe with the arrival of the Spanish from Mexico.

-Chile peppers are used as a topping for virtually every dish from pizza to bagels, or just fried tempura and eaten whole.
-Most dishes, from burritos to scrambled eggs, are served with plentiful amounts of chile sauce.
+Chili peppers are used as a topping for a majority of dishes from pizza to bagels, or just fried tempura-style and eaten whole.
+Many dishes, from burritos to scrambled eggs, are served with plentiful amounts of chili sauce.